Lecture: Triangles

 Complete the middle quiz as desired before Thursday.

-Keep working on the first milestone.
+Keep working on the first project.

 See you next time.